The Complete 2026 Residency Interview Preparation Guide

 Have your mock interviewer push for specifics: “What was your exact role?”
 This trains you to deliver detail without rambling.

-Mode | What Happens | Why It’s Valuable |
+Practice Mode | What It Looks Like | Why It Helps |

 ---|---|---|